Error handling for remote module rendering in Module Federation.

 import React from 'react';

-import { init, loadRemote } from '@module-federation/enhanced/runtime';
+import { createInstance, loadRemote } from '@module-federation/enhanced/runtime';

 name: 'host',